Posts Tagged ‘testimonials’

 As you read these samples, take note of the following:

-Look for and ask for testimonials and referrals.
+Look and ask for testimonials and referrals.
 Don’t just rely on those the writer provides in marketing materials – ask to speak to previous clients or talk to other business owners who may know of the writer.
 A writer with poor results or who is otherwise unprofessional will struggle to maintain a good name.

 Research the actual writer.
 Read articles they have on their site, their newsletter, their blog and their articles on other sites.
 As well as judging their writing skills, such articles should give you an idea of their knowledge and expertise.
 A newsletter and blog may also give you an insight into the writer’s personality so you can determine if they are professional and trustworthy.
 You can also decide if you can work with that writer – an effective relationship will produce better content than one where you and the writer don’t ‘get’ each other.